-Once you get into the habit of listening for these structures, you may just want to listen next time without reading at the same time.
+Once you get into the habit of listening to these structures, you may just want to listen next time without reading at the same time.
 As you’re listening, you can make note of any grammar points that you want to review or don’t understand.
 The beauty of listening to something like a podcast is that you can always pause and repeat the same part of the podcast over and over until you understand what’s going on.

 Remember that all the above activities include some element of grammar, but if you want to focus very specifically on one thing, then doing grammar exercises little and often is also a great way to get to grips with tricky rules and practice the parts of grammar that you’re really unsure of.